Planar black holes and wormholes with a flat exterior: Introduction

 In recent studies, a novel black hole configuration called {\it fake Schwarzschild black hole} has been proposed~\cite{Maeda:2024tpl}.
 The Schwarzschild vacuum solution describes the exterior of the event horizon of a fake Schwarzschild black hole, and the interior is described by a solution to the Einstein equations with a matter field.
 The event horizon of this black hole is not analytic but regular described by the metric which is at least $C^{1,1}$ in a regular coordinate system.
 Therefore, massive thin shells are not required for this configuration.
 By construction, a fake Schwarzschild black hole shares the same thermodynamic properties with a Schwarzschild black hole, and those two black holes cannot be distinguished by observations.
 One of the authors presented the first examples of exact solutions describing a fake Schwarzschild black hole using the extended dynamical region inside a Killing horizon of static perfect-fluid solutions obeying a linear equation of state~\cite{Maeda:2022lsm,Maeda:2024tpl}.
 The metric describing a fake Schwarzschild black hole has also been studied with a different matter field in Ref.~\cite{Ovalle:2024wtv}.

-While fake Schwarzschild black holes in the previous studies are spherically symmetric, we present in this letter an even more bizarre configuration of plane symmetric black objects in $n(\ge 4)$ dimensions, based on the results in Ref.~\cite{main}.
-The exterior region of this new black object is neither Schwarzschild nor its topological generalization but Minkowski.
-We will show that the metric describes a plane symmetric black hole or black bounce depending on the parameters.
+While fake Schwarzschild black holes in the previous studies are spherically symmetric, we present in this article an even more bizarre configuration of plane symmetric black holes in $n(\ge 4)$ dimensions, based on the results in Ref.~\cite{Maeda:2025bnb}.
+The exterior region of this new black hole is neither Schwarzschild nor its topological generalization but Minkowski.
+We will show that the metric describes a plane symmetric black hole or wormhole depending on the parameters.
 Our construction should be compared with the one in Ref.~\cite{Barcelo:2025egc} that requires one or two timelike massive thin shells to achieve a static axisymmetric black-hole spacetime in four dimensions where a part of the region outside the horizon is Minkowski.
-Unlike this, the whole region outside the horizon of our black object is Minkowski, and our construction does not require massive thin shells.
+Unlike this, the whole region outside the horizon of our black hole is Minkowski, and our construction does not require massive thin shells.

 Our conventions for curvature tensors are $[\nabla _\rho ,\nabla_\sigma]V^\mu ={{R}^\mu }_{\nu\rho\sigma}V^\nu$ and ${R}_{\mu \nu }={{R}^\rho }_{\mu \rho \nu }$, where Greek indices run over all spacetime indices.
 The signature of the Minkowski spacetime is $(-,+,+,\cdots,+)$.
-We adopt the units such that $c=\hbar=k_{\rm B}=1$ and $\kappa_n:=8\pi G_n$, where $G_n$ is the $n$-dimensional gravitational constant.
+We adopt the units such that $c=1$ and $\kappa_n:=8\pi G_n$, where $G_n$ is the $n$-dimensional gravitational constant.